eoPortal

 Mission Capabilities

-Using P-SAR data, it will be possible to quantify the carbon cycle on a global scale.
-This information is critical in understanding dramatic changes taking place on Earth because of its close connection with both fossil fuel combustion and land use change.
-The P-band wavelength enables observations in topography covered by dense vegetation, features in deserts and in ice sheets.
+Biomass carries a P-band Synthetic Aperture Radar (P-SAR) onboard, which has a single-offset reflector antenna system consisting of a feed array and a large deployable mesh reflector with a circular projected aperture diameter of 12 m.
+The P-band wavelength enables observations of above ground biomass and forest height.
+Secondary observations will include the topography under by dense vegetation, subsurface geomorphologic features in deserts and the structure of ice sheets.
 This data can additionally be used to provide scientific support for international treaties and agreements, improve predictions of landscape-scale carbon dynamics, provide observations to initialise and test the land element of Earth system models, reduce uncertainties in carbon flux and provide key information for forest resources management.

 Performance Specifications